Crochet patterns for when you’re on-the-go

 Granny square projects

-of course granny squares had to be mentioned here!
-They are very versitile, with many different motifs that can be used to create a wide variety of projects, from blankets to bags and garments.
+Of course granny squares had to be mentioned here!
+They are very versatile, with many different motifs that can be used to create a wide variety of projects, from blankets to bags and garments.
 The great thing about granny squares is that each one is relatively small and portable, making them ideal for on-the-go crafting.

 Simply crochet individual squares and then join them together later to create the final project.
 Or you could work on a smaller project like a coaster or a patchwork bag.
-I’m current working on a stashbusting project, with an aim to make 1-2 granny squares a week using leftover yarn.
+I’m current working on a stash-busting project, with an aim to make 1 to 2 granny squares a week using leftover yarn.
 Follow me on instagram to see my progress, and feel free to join me too!

 Heather of HG Designs Crochet has some awesome granny square patterns. too.